 Day 3: Nagasaki – Shimabara – Kumamoto

 On the third day make your way from Nagasaki to Shimabara (島原), this should take about 1.5-2 hrs by car or train.
-Shimabara Peninsula (島原半島) is a popular hot spring and hiking destination, with Mount Unzen (雲仙岳) and Unzen Onsen (雲仙温泉) at the centre.
+Shimabara Peninsula (島原半島) is a popular hot spring and hiking destination, with Mount Unzen (雲仙岳) and Unzen Onsen (雲仙温泉) at the center.
 Mount Unzen is one of Japan’s most active volcanoes and has erupted several times in the last centuries.
-It’s most recent eruption was in 1991 when 43 people were killed.
+Its most recent eruption was in 1991 when 43 people were killed.
 Near the top of Mount Unzen, Unzen Onsen is a hot spring resort surrounded by several hot spring fields.

 Kumamoto (熊本) is the capital city of the namesake prefecture and is rich in history, with sites such as Kumamoto Castle, built over 400 years ago and considered one of the three most magnificent castles in Japan.
 Kumamoto is highly praised by nature lovers, blessed with breathtaking scenery and many hot springs.
 It is also called the land of water with hot spring water flowing from more than 1,000 locations across the prefecture.